 Being on a fixed income actually makes it easier to create what’s called a “zero-sum budget.”

-A zero-sum budget means that you structure your budget in a way that every dollar has a set destination before you get your paycheck.
-If there’s any money left over after you account for expenses.
-It should generally be used for paying down debt.
-If you’re debt-free, put that money into a savings vehicle such as a retirement fund or an emergency fund.
+A zero-sum budget means that you structure your budget so that every dollar has an intended purpose before you get your paycheck.
+If there’s any money left over after you’ve designated money for all your expenses, you should use it to pay down debt.
+If you’re debt-free, save that money in an emergency fund, and once your savings grow, move some to a retirement fund.

-By having a plan for every dollar before it hits your bank account, you can avoid wasting money through unplanned spending.
+By having a plan for every dollar before it hits your bank account, you can avoid inadvertently wasting money by spending without a plan.

 As mentioned above, any money not going to your living expenses should generally be used to pay down debt.
-CreditCards.com reports that the average interest rate on credit cards is 17.72% as of May of 2019.
+CreditCards.com reports that the average interest rate on credit cards is just over 16% as of November 2020.
 That is far higher than the interest you could expect to earn over the long term in any legitimate investment.

-Pay off debt and saving money — even on a fix income — is possible.
-With a little effort and perseverance, you can begin to save more money each and every week.
+Pay off debt and saving money — even on a fixed income and even just a few dollars per check — is possible.
+Certainly, it will take effort, but once you make some headway, you can begin to save more money each and every month.